-Figure 3-48: Medium-grained granophyre with indistinct modal banding from margin of dyke (left), and coarse-grained pink granophyre from central part of the intrusion - Noonary Well East
+Figure 3-48: Medium-grained granophyre with indistinct modal banding from margin of intrusion - Noonary Well East

 Coo Creek transects and GLC_9 and GLC_34

 The main rock types at Coo Creek are metapelitic mica schist, quartz-garnet exhalite and a range of quartz veins, commonly with mica and/or tourmaline.
 Many of the quartz veins carry minor limonite after pyrite but fresh pyrite and other sulfide minerals were not observed.
 A quartz-mica-haematite vein with boxworks was also observed.